 Recently a couple of filter manufacturers have developed a new style of filter that clip into the lens mount of certain cameras rather than screwing to the front of the lens.
 They are only available for the full spectrum converted Sony A7/A9 series of full frame cameras [A7R4, A7SIII or A9II soon] and the Canon EOS M, M50 etc from STC and Astronomik.
 NOW ALSO AVAILABLE FOR SONY a5000, a6000, a5100 and a6300 !!
 They are not exactly cheap, but may actually work out more economical than buying several filters of different sizes to cover a few lenses.
 They do offer several advantages over lens filters, the main one being convenience as you don't have to swap filters when changing lenses especially if using a normal camera at the same time.
 Astronomik do a range of specialist filters for Astrophotography of which the light pollution filters will be of most interest.
 STC do 590nm, 720nm and 850nm IR passing filters for general IR photography, which give Full Spectrum cameras all the flexibility advantages of Full Spectrum with the convenience of a specifc wavelength conversion.
 STC also do a Cilp In UV/IR Cut filter which unlike ones that go on the front of the lens do not suffer from colour shifts in the corners when used with wide angle lenses, I have used lenses down to 15mm with little or no corner colour shift.
 STC do a range of UV/IR Cut filters with cuts at 595nm to 625nm, I use a 615nm and find that the Auto White Balance works fine and is 99% of a normal camera.
 Because of the ease of use and simple changing of these clip in filters it allows, for the first time, the reality of just having one camera to do UV, Visible or IR without compromise, its a real game changer!!

 If you have a spare old mirrorless camera and want it converted to Full Spectrum or a Specific IR Filter conversion, find the appropriate camera conversion in the SHOP, select the return postage option and pay using PayPal, then post the camera to the address on the CONTACT page.
 I only need the camera body with a body cap, no batteries, lenses or accessories are required.
 Just for security, please email when the camera is on its way so I can inform you when it arrives.
 Most cameras are converted in a day or two, so can often be back the same week if Special Delivery is used for postage.
-Again I will email Tracking details when its on it's way back, the the registered PayPal address. - Please make sure your PayPal registered Postal Address and Email Address is current as these are what will be used unless otherwise arranged.
+I will email Tracking details when it is on its way back to the registered PayPal address. - Please make sure your PayPal registered Postal Address and Email Address are current as these are what will be used unless otherwise arranged.

 I'm sorry I do not offer any conversion services for DSLR's of any make at all, I only work on Mirrorless cameras from Sony, Canon, Fuji and Nikon.